Workflow scheduler/cron#

 pipeline_file: .semaphore/nightly-deploys.yml

-More details about the fields within the scheduler can be found here.
+More details about the fields within the tasks can be found here.

-Save the changes and close the editor, and your scheduled workflow runs will be set up.
+Save the changes and close the editor.
+Your tasks will be set up.

 1. Open the project page.